 All of these things are important, of course, and are generally appreciated, but certain things mean just a little more than others.
 And these principles can be applied to any relationship--especially marriage.
 There is even a chapter on Marriage and the love languages and I think the original book was written for marriage.

 So I found it a very useful book and look forward to applying the principles as my children get older.
 For now, they really need them all equally.
 I'm still trying to pinpoint my husband's "love language" and even my own.
-I'm sure I will be holding onto this book for a while, and may even try to get him to read it!
+I'm sure I will be holding onto this book for a while, and may even try to get him to read it! *I received this product in exchange for my honest review through Mom Spark Media.
+All opinions expressed are my own.*

 No comments: